 From the 5 July 2010 to ensure that future planning applications are well prepared and have the appropriate information and plans, the council is improving its pre- application service.
 This service will enable us to become more actively involved in planning applications at an early stage.
 This will help improve the quality of design , encourage greater public consultation and enable the council to process pre application enquiries and subsequent planning applications more quickly (for details see the Pre-Application Advice page)

 The Planning Committee on 1 April 2010 adopted its own local list of validation requirements for the submission of planning applications.

 From 5 July 2010 all applications submitted to Swale will be assessed against both national and local checklists.
 The national list of validation requirements was introduced by the Government to accompany the new system of standard planning application forms (1 APP) and took effect from 6 April 2008.
 More information on national validation requirements and 1 APP forms can be viewed at Planning Portal.

 The local list of information requirements is intended to cover all scenarios relating to development proposals.
 The intention is to help developers prepare applications properly with all information submitted at the start of the process.
 However, where such information is not submitted then the applications will be invalid and not registered until the receipt of the outstanding information is provided.
 It may then be returned with an explanation why.

 The checklist requires a positive input, ie if information is not submitted as shown on the checklist then the applicants are asked to demonstrate why it is not required.
 The intention behind this is to encourage applicants to positively address issues and explain why such information might not be required.

-If you have any queries regarding the above then please email, or ring the Duty Planning Officer on (01795) 417442.
-Alternatively write to:
+If you have any queries regarding the above then please email, phone 01795 417442 or write to: